austinkmassey/vagrant-adventure-works/README.md

 	- Which promotions attracted the most new customers?
 	- What time period had the fewest online sales?
 	- Using basket analysis, what products would you suggest to an online customer based on the products in their shopping cart?
-- Create another provision_database script that loads a different dataset
+- Create another database provision script that loads a different set of data
 	- [World Wide Importers](https://docs.microsoft.com/en-us/sql/samples/wide-world-importers-what-is?view=sql-server-ver15)
 	- [StackOverflow](https://www.brentozar.com/archive/2015/10/how-to-download-the-stack-overflow-database-via-bittorrent/)- Modify the provision scripts to add SSRS, SSAS, SSIS, or SSDT using Chocolatey
 	- [Chocolatey package to add SQL Server Data Tools ](https://community.chocolatey.org/packages/visualstudio2017sql/)